vantage-sh/docs.vantage.sh/docs/cost_reports.md

 ## Comparative Cost Reporting {#comparative-cost-reporting}

-To compare costs day by day, week by week, or month by month on Cost Reports, click the **By Date** option above the cost table.
+To compare costs day by day, week by week, month by month, or quarter on Cost Reports, click the **By Date** option above the cost table.
 A view of costs with the same date binning selected for the graph is displayed.
 To switch back to the previous, current, and percent change view, select **Cumulative**.

 <div style={{display:"flex", justifyContent:"center"}}>
     <img alt="Comparative View" width="80%" src="https://assets.vantage.sh/docs/by-date-view.png" />